 In 1971, the Orioles traded Robinson to the Los Angeles Dodgers.
 He played 103 games while compiling a .251 batting average, 59 RBIs, 86 hits, and 19 home runs.
 In November of that year, he was traded to the California Angels.
 He played 147 games in 1973 and 129 in 1974.
 In his tenure with the Angels, he hit for a .259 average while having 50 home runs, 249 hits, and 160 RBIs.
 In 1974, the Angels traded him to the Cleveland Indians.
 Three weeks later, the Indians named him their manager and persuaded him to continue playing.
 Robinson met his wife, Barbara Ann Cole, in 1961.
 They married that year had two children Frank Kevin and Nichelle.
 They lived in Los Angeles, where Barbara sold real estate.

-In his first at bat as a player/manager for Cleveland in 1975, he hit a home run against the Yankees.
-He injured his shoulder in 1975 and he retired from playing after the 1976 season, after batting .226 with 14 home runs in 235 at bats for Cleveland from 1974 through 1976.
+In his first at-bat as a player/manager for Cleveland in 1975, he hit a home run against the Yankees.
+He injured his shoulder in 1975 and he retired from playing after the 1976 season, after batting .226 with 14 home runs in 235 at-bats for Cleveland from 1974 through 1976.
 During a 21-year baseball career, he batted .294 with 586 home runs, 1,812 runs batted in, and 2,943 hits.
-At his retirement, his 586 career home runs were the fourth-best in history (behind only Hank Aaron, Babe Ruth and Willie Mays).
+At his retirement, his 586 career home runs were the fourth-best in history (behind only Hank Aaron, Babe Ruth, and Willie Mays) at the time.
 He is second on Cincinnati's all-time home run leaders list (324, behind Johnny Bench) and is the Reds' all-time leader in slugging percentage (.554).

 Robinson was the first Black manager in MLB history.
 He managed the Cleveland Indians during the last two years of his playing career, compiling a 186 - 189 record.
 He went on to manage the San Francisco Giants, the Baltimore Orioles, and the Montreal Expos/Washington Nationals.
 He was the honorary President of the American League.
 Frank Robinson died in Los Angeles on February 7, 2019, at the age of 83, as a result of bone cancer.